Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Diagrammatic Theory for Interacting Brownian Particles

 \section{Diagrammatic Theory for Interacting Brownian Particles}

-We consider a monodisperse system of strongly interacting Brownian particles confined to a $d$-dimensional space with average number density $n$.
+We consider a monodisperse system of strongly interacting Brownian particles moving in a $d$-dimensional space with average number density $n$.
 The bare diffusion constant of an isolated particle is denoted $D_0$.
-The system is assumed to be in thermal equilibrium, such that its configurations are sampled from the Gibbs distribution.
-In this work, we treat $n$ as the sole control parameter, although the framework readily generalizes to include additional parameters such as temperature.
+The system is assumed to be in thermal equilibrium such that its configurations are sampled from the Gibbs distribution.
+In this work, we treat $n$ as the sole control parameter.
+However, our framework readily generalizes to include additional parameters such as temperature.
 Moreover, we expect the results to be largely insensitive to the specific form of the equilibrium microscopic dynamics, whether overdamped or underdamped, dissipative or conservative.
-This expectation is grounded in the fact that, in the supercooled regime, the structural relaxation of the fluid becomes largely independent of microscopic details \cite{szamel2004independence}.
+This expectation is grounded in the fact that, in the supercooled regime, the structural relaxation of the fluid becomes largely independent of microscopic details \cite{gleim1998does,szamel2004independence}.

 The starting point of our analysis is a diagrammatic theory developed previously by one of us \cite{szamel2007dynamics}.
 In the present work, we employ a slightly reformulated version of the diagrammatic rules of Ref. \cite{szamel2007dynamics} in order to make the subsequent analysis easier to present.
-Specifically, here we use a diagrammatic expansion for the intermediate scattering function (ISF) $F(k;t)$ in terms of diagrams involving the bare propagator $F_0(k;t) = S(k)\exp[-D_0k^2t/S(k)]$, with $S(k)$ being the static structure factor.
+Specifically, here we use a diagrammatic expansion for the intermediate scattering function $F(k;t)$ in terms of diagrams involving the bare propagator $F_0(k;t) = S(k)\exp[-D_0k^2t/S(k)]$, with $S(k)$ being the static structure factor.
 In contrast, in Ref. \cite{szamel2007dynamics} a diagrammatic theory for $G(k;t)=F(k;t)/S(k)$ was formulated in terms of diagrams involving $G_0(k;t)=\exp[-D_0k^2t/S(k)]$.
 This section summarizes the essential elements of the diagrammatic formalism.
 For a full account of the details of the derivation, we refer the reader to the original work.

-The central object of interest in the dynamical description of supercooled liquids, the intermediate scattering function $F(k,t)$, measures the autocorrelation of microscopic density fluctuations.
+The central object of interest in the dynamical description of supercooled liquids presented here is the intermediate scattering function $F(k;t)$.
 This function satisfies a Dyson-like equation \begin{widetext}

 \end{widetext} where $\Sigma(\boldsymbol{k}, \boldsymbol{k}'; t)$ denotes the self-energy.
 Translational invariance implies that the self-energy is diagonal in the space of wavevectors, $\Sigma(\boldsymbol{k}, \boldsymbol{k}'; t) \propto (2\pi)^d\delta(\mathbf{k}-\mathbf{k}')$.
 As is standard, the self-energy admits an infinite series representation which can be systematically organized and evaluated using diagrammatic techniques which we outline further below.
 It is important to note that the self-energy can be expressed in terms of a memory matrix $\boldsymbol{M}(\boldsymbol{k}, \boldsymbol{k}';t)$ as follows